-- Please consider only using the laptop messenger bag that is included with your Boscloner purchase.
-Some bags might contain metal zippers or use a material that causes static to build up, which may limit the effective reading range of the MaxiProx 5375.
+- Please consider only using the laptop messenger bag that is included with your Boscloner Classic purchase.
+Some bags might contain metal zippers or use a material that may cause unexpected interference, and in turn can limit the effective reading range of the MaxiProx 5375.

 - When the MaxiProx 5375 first boots up, it auto-tunes itself to the environment that it is currently residing in.
 Therefore, if one were to have the MaxiProx 5375 laid out on a bed in their hotel room and powered on the unit, then placed the unit inside of the messenger bag, took the elevator down 15 floors to the street level, then walked 6 blocks to the client site...the MaxiProx 5375 reader is no longer optimized for your new environment.
 It is always recommended to power on the MaxiProx 5375 unit in the exact environment you plan to use it in for maximum effectiveness and reading distance.

 Using the Boscloner Classic, I can't seem to successfully clone/write a captured card to the included T5577 rewritable card.
 What gives?